greenflash1357/Digits.jl/README.md

 Example: replace(1363,3,9) -> 1969

+### Notes
-Note: Most functions accept an array of digits aswell as the number.
+- Most functions accept an array of digits aswell as an integer as input.
+- For most of the array methods there exists an inplace operation.
+- This package should also work for negative integers, but this can become tricky.
+Take a closer look at the digit representation of negative integers. 'digits(-135)' -> '[-5, -3, -1]'.